mitrofin/mitrofin/README.md

 [![Header](<https://github.com/mitrofin/mitrofin/blob/main/assets/%D0%B0%D0%B2%D0%B0%D1%82%D0%B0%D1%802%20(1).jpg>)](https://github.com/mitrofin)

-#### I am a motivated QA Engineer and am open to exploring this profession deeply.
-I have a fronted educational background, know methodologies and principles of testing, and have an understanding of client-service architecture.
+#### I'm a motivated QA Engineer and open to exploring this profession deeply.
+I have a frontend educational background, know methodologies and principles of testing, and have an understanding of client-server architecture.
 I’m also familiar with basic SQL knowledge, allowing me to write simple queries.
 I consider myself a progressive, hard-working, and team-oriented person.
 I can focus on the task and structure my work schedule.
 I’m open to new challenges, looking for opportunities to learn new technologies and improve my skills

 ## [**My CV**](https://drive.google.com/file/d/10PwinZ4hk-EdJ1F4naP-VhAVSmZ8GRR9/view?usp=sharing) :scroll: